Jufg/Chat-App-ETH/docs/application-docs/README.md

 Once a transaction has been signed with the private key and verified with an associated public key, the transactions are stored in a block.
 This block is attached to the blockchain.
-Thereby, the blockchain represents a simple chained list in which each block points to the following block in which the successor contains the hash of the predecessor (cf. _figure 2_).
+Thereby, the blockchain represents a simple chained list in which each block points to the following block in which the successor contains the hash of the predecessor (cf. _Figure 2_).

 In order for a block to be verified on the network, a certain number must be found so that the hash of the block starts